-The consequences of non-compliance.
-Over the last few decades, regulators worldwide have actively been working on anti-money laundering laws and regulations.
+The consequences of non-compliance over the last few decades results in regulators worldwide have actively worked on anti-money laundering laws and regulations.
 The subjects of regulation are frequently organizations and businesses, such as banks and financial institutions, but are also aimed at industrial corporations, retailers, and many other businesses.

 The Consequences Of Non-Compliance

-A failure to comply with AML/CTF laws and regulations can have serious consequences.
+Failing to comply with anti money laundering or AML and counter terrorist financing or CTF laws and regulations can have serious consequences.
 Such consequences include punitive fines, criminal proceedings, damaged reputations, and sanctioning – all crystal clear motivations to justify AML compliance efforts.

 All the consequences listed above can lead to serious damage to an organization’s credibility and performance.
 Due to AML/CTF laws and regulations breaches, becoming a sanctioned party can be even more damaging.
 Becoming sanctioned by one or more global bodies considerably reduces, if not halts, an organization’s ability to cater to its international customers’ needs for performing global transactions.

-Let’s look precisely at three damage categories that organizations might be facing if they fail to comply with applicable AML laws and regulations.
+Let’s look at three damage categories that organizations might face if they fail to comply with applicable AML laws and regulations.

 The first and probably the most important damage category are regulatory fines.
-Regulatory rules are constantly evolving, and expectations increase as to what a reasonable risk-based AML/CTF compliance program looks like.
-Examination and testing experiences are also increasing in number, frequency, depth, and intensity.
+Regulatory rules are constantly evolving, and expectations increase regarding a reasonable risk-based AML/CTF compliance program.
+Examination and testing experiences also increase in number, frequency, depth, and intensity.
 The standard expected by regulators has largely shifted from accepting good or common practice to expecting the highest implemented standards as the norm.

 In the 1970s, in the US, the enforcement actions of AML regulation were pretty lax.
 Many organizations, especially banks, widely ignored it.
 Nowadays, this has changed quite significantly.
 Enforcing the rule of law has become an incredibly high priority for regulators around the world.
-We can see this quite impressively in the numbers of recent enforcement actions for the year 2019.
+We can see this impressively in the number of recent enforcement actions for 2019.

 According to an analysis by the Encompass Corporation, the US is at the top of the list.
-Their regulators have imposed 25 AML related penalties adding up to 2.3 billion US-Dollar.
-British regulators took second place globally, issuing 12 penalties totaling almost 400 million US-Dollars.
+Their regulators have imposed 25 AML-related penalties adding up to 2.3 billion US dollars.
+British regulators took second place globally, issuing 12 penalties totaling almost 400 million US dollars.

-France had the highest single AML fine of 5.1 billion US-Dollars.
-This was down to Swiss bank UBS after it was found guilty of illegally soliciting clients and laundering the proceeds of tax evasion.
-But even this fine still does not trump the 8.9 billion US-Dollar AML fine issued in 2014, which saw France’s biggest bank fined by US regulators for transferring billions of dollars on behalf of Sudan and other countries blacklisted by the US.
+France had the highest single AML fine of 5.1 billion US dollars.
+It was down to the Union Bank of Switzerland or UBS, after it was found guilty of illegally soliciting clients and laundering the proceeds of tax evasion.
+But even this fine still does not trump the 8.9 billion US dollars AML fine issued in 2014, which saw France’s biggest bank fined by US regulators for transferring billions of dollars on behalf of Sudan and other countries blocklisted by the US.

-Looking across the board, the average monetary fine was 145.33 million US-Dollars in 2019, and only under half of these were given to banks, which means that the remainder was given to non-bank businesses and organizations.
-This is quite interesting because, historically, most of these fines have been given to banks.
+The average monetary fine was 145.33 million US dollars in 2019.
+Only under half of these were given to banks, meaning that the remainder was given to non-bank businesses and organizations.
+It is quite interesting because, historically, most of these fines have been given to banks.
 This year, the proportion was less than half, demonstrating that money laundering is now recognized as a general business issue, not just specific to financial services.

-For example, regulators in the gambling and gaming sector were particularly active in 2019, handing out five fines, including well over 1 million US-Dollars and the highest being 7.2 million US-Dollars.
+For example, regulators in the gambling and gaming sector were particularly active in 2019, handing out five fines, including well over 1 million US dollars, the highest being 7.2 million US dollars.